Asbestos Exposure in Coast Guard Veterans

 U.S. Coast Guard Ships and Asbestos Risks

-Because asbestos was so easily available and so flame-retardant, it was widely used aboard Coast Guard ships in an effort to reduce the risk of a fire at sea.
+Because asbestos was easily available and flame-retardant, it was widely used aboard U.S. Coast Guard ships to reduce the risk of fire at sea.

 The main type of ship used by the Coast Guard is known as a cutter.
 242 cutters made before 1990 used asbestos, according to official Coast Guard documents.